auth0/rules/README.md

 - [Auth0's general contribution guidelines](https://github.com/auth0/.github/blob/master/CONTRIBUTING.md)
 - [Auth0's code of conduct guidelines](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)

 If you're considering developing a new Rule template, please submit an [Issue](https://github.com/auth0/rules/issues) to discuss with our team.
-If you'd like to write an integration for the [Auth0 Marketplace](https://marketplace.auth0.com/), [see our Partners page](https://auth0.com/partners) to get started.
+If you'd like to write an integration for the [Auth0 Marketplace](https://marketplace.auth0.com/), please see our [Partners page](https://auth0.com/partners) to get started.

-0. Read the [Contributing guidelines above](#contributing) before getting started
+0. Read the **Contributing** guidelines above
+1. Make your changes in `src/rules` by changing an existing template or by adding a new file for a new template
-1. Make your changes in the the `src/rules/*.js` files, including the metadata at the top:
+2. If you're adding a new Rule, include the following metadata at the top:
   - `@title` 3-5 word title of the rule
   - `@overview` brief, one-sentence description of the rule.
   - `@gallery` set to `true`